Drlijiaqi/MFG-DETR/README.md

 We are currently finalizing the code organization.
 Once the paper is accepted, we will upload the following:
 * Complete source code for MFG-DETR.
 * Training and inference scripts.
-* Pre-trained weights.
-* Configuration files for the datasets.

 ## 🛠️ Environment